IEasyMov/website_portfolio/public/content/Boba.md

          style="max-width: 500px; width: 100%; height: auto; border-radius: 8px; object-fit: cover; align-self: center;">
     <div style="flex: 1; padding: 0 15px; color: #fff; text-align: justify; line-height: 1.6; max-width: 600px;">
         <p style="margin-bottom: 0rem;">
-            <i style="color: #007bff; font-size: 1.5rem;">Boba </i>  is a two-player co-op arcade game will keep you on the edge of your seat as you team up with a friend to survive the open ocean.
+            <i style="color: #007bff; font-size: 1.5rem;">Boba </i>  is a two-player co-op arcade game that keeps you on the edge of your seat as you team up with a friend to survive the open ocean.
         </p>
         <p style="margin-bottom: 2rem;">
-            Plot Twist: One of you is a brave hamster rolling in a plastic ball, and the other wields a shampoo bottle as your weapon of choice.
+            <b>Plot twist:</b> One of you plays a brave hamster rolling in a plastic ball, while the other wields a shampoo bottle as your weapon of choice.
 Together, you must stay within the protective radius of a life buoy while overcoming relentless obstacles and enemies.
         </p>
         <p style="margin-bottom: 1.2rem;">
-            The Challenges:
+            <b>The Challenges:</b>
         </p>
         <p>
-            - The Wave: Timing is everything!
-Jump over the towering waves to keep your hamster ball afloat and safe from the stormy waters.
+            - <b>The Wave:</b> Timing is everything.
+Jump over towering waves to keep your hamster ball afloat and safe from the stormy waters.
         </p>
         <p>
-            - The Fishnet: Aim true and fire away!
+            - <b>The Fishnet:</b> Aim true and fire away.
 Destroy the fishnet pillars to clear your path and protect your furry friend.</p>
             <p>
-            - The Fan: The clock is ticking!
-Shoot the three buttons to turn off the fan before it blows you out of the buoy's safety zone.</p>
+            - <b>The Fan:</b> The clock is ticking.
+Shoot the three buttons to turn off the fan before it blows you out of the buoy’s safety zone.</p>
     </div>
 </div>